 Students with disabilities do not always disclose they have a disability to the instructors due to various reasons.
 The statement will indicate your willingness to accommodate students with disabilities.

 Students with disabilities who register with our office have an accommodation card that shows their accommodations.
 They are required to show this card to their instructor and discuss the accommodations they need from faculty.
-Disability Services may send an accommodation letter to the faculty for students enrolled in ASU classes including online programs, Distance Education, or a sister campus.
+Disability Services may send an accommodation letter to the faculty for students enrolled in Arkansas State classes including online programs, Distance Education, or a sister campus.
 At any time, faculty may request notification regarding the approved accommodations.

 The premise of testing accommodations is essential for students with disabilities.
 Frequently, students are allowed extended time for quizzes and exams.
 Extended time may include: up to time and a half and double time; however, in some instances, some students may be allowed more than double time.
 Accommodations are based upon students' disabilities and documentation.